 - We are a solution focused mental health service.

-- Therapy is a process of going through building emotional resilience to the discussing of issues and exploring alternative ways to live.
+- Therapy is a process of building emotional resilience by working on issues and exploring alternative ways to live.

 - We welcome and work with both children aged eight and over, adolescents, and adults.